ivansanchezperez/cosmereview/server/README.md

 - Think were do we deploy this
 - Maybe a metrics module?
 - Auth system implementation, do we need email support?
+- How can I introduce a good documetation for the API